Cassik6/PowerPlantChallenge/README.md

 ## build & launch
 ### server
-To build and launch the application on a regular server, open a CLI and from the root folder type:
+To build and launch the application on a regular server, open a CLI and from the root folder type: <br>
 `dotnet run -p .\PowerPlantChallenge\`
 ### Docker